-10. The County Inspector acting on behalf of the County Department of Public Works may require revisions in the plans to solve unforeseen problems that may arise in the field.
-All revisions shall be subject to the approval of the developer's engineer.

-11. The structural section shall be e based on soils tests made at the time of construction and on a Traffic Index of for all roads.

-- 12. Hydroseeding or other permanent erosion control shall be placed and established with 90% coverage on all disturbed surfaces other than paved or gravel surfaces, prior to final inspection. - 13.
-For any public improvements to be maintained by the county, if environmental permits from the U.S. Army Corps of Engineers, the California Regional Water Quality Control Board/State Water Resources Control Board, or the California Department of Fish & Game are required, the developer shall: - a. submit a copy of all such completed permits to the County Department of Public Works OR - b. document that the regulatory agencies determined that said permit is not required;

-prior to acceptance of the completed improvements for county maintenance and release of improvement security.
+- 11. All utility companies shall be notified prior to the start of construction. - 12.
+A County Encroachment Permit is required for all work done within the County right-ofway.
+The Encroachment Permit may establish additional utility and traffic control requirements. - 13.
+The County Inspector acting on behalf of the County Department of Public Works may require revisions in the plans to solve unforeseen problems that may arise in the field.
+All revisions shall be subject to the approval of the developer's Engineer of Work. - 14.
+The structural section shall be based on soils tests taken at the time of construction and using a Traffic Index of \\\\\\ for \\\\\\ for \\\\\\ The structural section shall be approved by the Public Works Department prior to road construction. - 15.
+Hydro-seeding or other permanent erosion control shall be placed and established with 90% coverage on all disturbed surfaces (other than paved or gravel surfaces) prior to the final inspection. - 16.
+For any public improvements to be maintained by the County, if environmental permits from the U.S. Army Corps of Engineers, the California Regional Water Quality Control Board/State Water Resources Control Board, or the California Department of Fish & Game are required, the developer shall: - a. submit a copy of all such completed permits to the County Department of Public Works OR, - b. document that the regulatory agencies determined that said permit is not required; prior to acceptance of the completed improvements for County maintenance and release of improvement security.
 Any mitigation monitoring required by said permits will remain the responsibility of the developer.